Coderangshu/dotfile-hyprland/README.md

-# HyprV2
+# Hyprland
 An improved Hyprland deployment

-collection of dot config files for hyprland with a simple install script for a fresh Arch linux with yay
+collection of dot config files for hyprland with a simple install script for a fresh Arch linux with paru

 You can grab the config files and install packages by hand with this commnad
 ```
-yay -S hyprland-bin kitty waybar-hyprland swww \
+paru -S hyprland-bin kitty waybar-hyprland swww \
 swaylock-effects wofi wlogout mako xdg-desktop-portal-hyprland-git \
 swappy grim slurp thunar polkit-gnome python-requests pamixer \
 pavucontrol brightnessctl bluez bluez-utils blueman \